schrodingho/SeamCarving_Impl/README.md

 - [`UI.py`](./utils/UI.py): Modify the feature map by using tkinter.
 (Basic feature 4)
 - [`seam_carving.py`](./utils/seam_carving.py): The implementation of seam carving.
 (Basic feature 5)
 - [`create_grid.py`](./utils/animation.py): Create pixel grid and vectorize remaining pixels by replacing them by triangles pairs.
 (Basic feature 6)
-  - this file also includes another strategy for the orientation of the triangle diagonals (Extended feature 3)
+  - This file also includes another strategy for the orientation of the triangle diagonals.
+(Extended feature 3)
+  - This file also contains the drawing of the triangle grid.
 - [`move_back.py`](./utils/move_back.py): Move the vectors back the original positions by uncarving the previously removed columns(rows) (Basic feature 7)
 - [`interpolation.py`](./utils/interpolation.py): Interpolate the pixel values of the image by using the vectorized pixels.
 (Basic feature 8)
 - [`animation.py`](./utils/animation.py): Visualize the steps of the carving by using matplotlib.
 (Extended feature 1)